google/zetasql/docs/json_functions.md

 value.
 In addition, this function:

 +   Removes the outermost quotes and unescapes the values.
-+   Returns a SQL `NULL` if the selected value is not an array or not an array containing only scalar values.
++   Returns a SQL `NULL` if the selected value isn't an array or not an array containing only scalar values.
 +   Uses single quotes and brackets to escape invalid [JSONPath][JSONPath-format] characters in JSON keys.
 For example: `['a.b']`.